Marjorie Husted

 Marjorie Husted (née Child; April 2, 1892 – December 23, 1986) was an American home economist and businesswoman who worked for General Mills and was responsible for the success and fame of the brand character Betty Crocker.
 Husted wrote Betty Crocker's radio scripts and was her radio voice for a time.

 Several different women are believed by different audiences to be the woman behind Betty Crocker.
-Until recently when the company admitted she was not a real person, Husted answered to the name Betty Crocker for visitors to General Mills.
+Until the company admitted she was not a real person, Husted answered to the name Betty Crocker for visitors to General Mills.

 Husted's original ideas and hard work transformed Betty Crocker, in the words of author Laura Shapiro, into "the most successful culinary authority ever invented."

 Education and early career

 Born in Minneapolis, Minnesota, the daughter of Sampson Child and his wife, Alice, she studied home economics and German at the University of Minnesota where she was a member of Kappa Alpha Theta.

 She graduated in 1913 and returned to the university for a degree in education.

 She first worked as a secretary at the Infant Welfare Society of Minneapolis, and then at the Red Cross during World War I. After the war she belonged to the Women's Cooperative Alliance.
 In 1923 she became supervisor of promotional advertising and merchandising for the Creamette Company.
-She married Wallace Husted in 1925.
+She married Knute Wallace Husted in 1925 in Hennepin, Minnesota.